moghtech/komodo/bin/util/docs/copy-database.md

 Run `docker compose -p komodo --env-file compose.env -f xxxxx.compose.yaml up -d`, filling in the name of your compose.yaml.
 This will start up both the old and new database, and copy the data to the new one.

-Wait a few moments for it to finish, and when it exits, confirm the logs show the data was moved successfully, and move on to the next step.
+Wait a few moments for the `copy_database` service to finish.
+When it exits, confirm the logs show the data was moved successfully, and move on to the next step.

 ### **Step 4**: Point Komodo Core to the new database